 Yes, for some people it’s an incredibly useful, indispensable tool.
 I know people who flailed around with money like a noodly-armed fan man on a used car lot before they made a budget, and afterward approached their finances with the serenity and enlightenment of a monk.

-I also know people who make budgets, fail at them, and enter a cycle of constant self-loathing and financial stress that ultimately harms them more than it helps.
-Some of us chafe against the rigidity of a budget, others thrive within its strict boundaries.
+I also know people who make budgets, fail at them, and enter a cycle of constant self-loathing and financial stress that ultimately harms more than it helps.
+Some of us chafe against the rigidity of a budget.
+Others thrive within its strict boundaries.